ray-project/ray/doc/source/data/creating-datasets.rst

 From MongoDB
 ------------

-The Dataset can also be created from MongoDB with :py:class:`~ray.data.read_mongo`.
+A Dataset can also be created from `MongoDB <https://www.mongodb.com/>`__ with :py:class:`~ray.data.read_mongo`.
-This interacts with MongoDB in a way similar to filesystems, except here you will need to specify the MongoDB source by its `uri <https://www.mongodb.com/docs/manual/reference/connection-string/>`__, `database and collection <https://www.mongodb.com/docs/manual/core/databases-and-collections/>`__, and specify `pipeline <https://www.mongodb.com/docs/manual/core/aggregation-pipeline/>`__ to run against the collection.
+This interacts with MongoDB similar to external filesystems, except here you will need to specify the MongoDB source by its `uri <https://www.mongodb.com/docs/manual/reference/connection-string/>`__, `database and collection <https://www.mongodb.com/docs/manual/core/databases-and-collections/>`__, and specify a `pipeline <https://www.mongodb.com/docs/manual/core/aggregation-pipeline/>`__ to run against the collection.
 The execution results are then used to create a Dataset.

 .. code-block:: python